moderndive/moderndive/README.md

-As we mentioned earlier, the three `get_regression_*` functions are wrappers of functions from the `broom` package for converting statistical analysis objects into tidy tibbles along with a few added tweaks, but with the introductory statistics student in mind (Robinson and Hayes 2019):
+As we mentioned earlier, the three `get_regression_*` functions are wrappers of functions from the `broom` package for converting statistical analysis objects into tidy tibbles along with a few added tweaks, but with the introductory statistics student in mind:

 1.  `get_regression_table()` is a wrapper for `broom::tidy()`.
 2.  `get_regression_points()` is a wrapper for `broom::augment()`.